Cri-Zelda Brits: Women's Cricket World Cup in South Africa: 2005

 Brits was named as part of the South African squad to compete in the 2005 Women's Cricket World Cup.
 Prior to the tournament, South Africa played two ODIs against England.
 Brits opened the innings alongside Terblanche in both matches, as she would continue to do throughout the World Cup, and made scores of 23 and 11.
 She enjoyed more success during the tournament itself, finishing as South Africa's leading run-scorer with 206 runs, 92 more than her closest compatriot, Shandre Fritz.
 Her five wickets ranked her second among South African women behind Alicia Smith.
 During South Africa's second round-robin match, against the West Indies women, Brits made both her highest score of the tournament, making 72, and her best bowling analysis, taking four wickets.
 She received the man of the match award for her achievement, as South Africa won the match by one run.
 Though she did not make any further half-centuries during the tournament, she was twice dismissed in the forties, scoring 49 against Australia women and 46 against England women.

-Despite Brits' relative success in the tournament, the win against the West Indies women was South Africa's only victory, and they finished the group stage in seventh place, meaning that they failed to qualify for the knockout phase.
+Despite Brits's relative success in the tournament, the win against the West Indies women was South Africa's only victory, and they finished the group stage in seventh place, meaning that they failed to qualify for the knockout phase.
 A three match ODI series was hastily arranged against the West Indies women, who had also been eliminated.
 By this stage, Brits was starting to bowl less frequently.
 She had opened the bowling in three of South Africa's World Cup fixtures, but did not bowl at all against England women, and was used as the fourth-change bowler against Sri Lanka women, bowling only four overs.
 Against the West Indies women, Brits bowled two overs in the first match, being used as the first-change bowler, and has only bowled once in ODI cricket since.
 Her good form with the bat continued against the West Indies women as she passed 50 in two of the three matches, 2004/05 though the West Indies won the series 2–1.